Medicare Enrolled

 What this data tells you about Dr. Ashraf

-Dr. Safeer Ashraf is a hematology & oncology in Jacksonville, FL, with 19 years in practice.
+Dr. Safeer Ashraf is a hematology & oncology specialist in Jacksonville, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Ashraf performed 80,331 Medicare services across 2,229 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Ashraf received a total of $3,072 from 61 pharmaceutical and/or device companies across 181 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in hematology & oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.